SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 * Commodore Plus4
 * Commodore VIC-20 (+27K)

-It also compiles on regular Unixoids using the GNU compiler toolchain or compatibles.
+It also compiles on regular Unixoids, using the GNU compiler toolchain or compatible.

 ## Differences to other dialects